saucelabs/sauce-docs/docs/testrunner-toolkit/bundling.md

 sidebar_label: CLI Reference
 ---

-The [saucectl command line interface](saucectl) runs tests (Cypress, TestCafe, Playwright, ...) by bundling up your root directory, sending the bundle to the Sauce Labs cloud (or a Docker container), unpacking the bundle and then running the tests.
+The [saucectl command line interface](saucectl) runs tests (Cypress, TestCafe, Playwright, ...) by bundling up your root directory, sending the bundle to the Sauce Labs cloud (or in your own infrastructure via Docker), unpacking the bundle and then running the tests.
 This page explains how bundling works and how you can reduce the size of your bundle for improved performance.

 ## Bundling